Luther Burden III: Professional career

 Burden was selected by the Chicago Bears with the 39th pick in the second round of the 2025 NFL draft.
 He began his rookie season as one of the Bears' slot receivers.
 In Week 3 against the Dallas Cowboys, Burden caught his first touchdown on a 65-yard flea flicker as the Bears won 31–14; he ended the game with three receptions for 101 yards and seven rushing yards.
+In Week 17, he had eight receptions for 138 yards and a touchdown in the 42–38 loss to the San Francisco 49ers.
+He finished his rookie season with 47 receptions for 652 yards and two touchdowns.